Veterinary nurses work in a highly skilled role carrying out a range of clinical tasks aimed at improving animal health and welfare

 What to expect

-- The work can be physically demanding as you'll be on your feet for much of the day and often involved in lifting and restraining animals.
+- The job is physically demanding.
+You'll be on your feet for much of the day and will be involved in lifting and restraining animals.

-- Hygiene tasks, such as disinfecting kennels and sterilising surgical equipment, are an important and integral part of the role.
+- Practice hygiene tasks, including disinfecting patient accommodation and sterilising surgical equipment, are an important and integral part of the role.

-- You'll play a key role in supporting pet owners, sometimes helping them make difficult decisions about their animal’s care and welfare.
+- You'll play a key role in supporting pet owners in making (sometimes difficult) decisions regarding their animal's care and wellbeing.

 Qualifications

-See the RCVS website for an up-to-date list of accredited further and higher education qualifications.
+RCVS publishes a list of accredited further and higher education courses.

 Skills

-- excellent communication skills, as you'll be talking to pet owners, veterinary surgeons and colleagues from a range of backgrounds
+- the ability to communicate with pet owners, veterinary professionals and people from a range of backgrounds

-- good attention to detail, particularly when administering medication, recording patient information and monitoring several animals at once
+- strong attention to detail, particularly when administering medications and monitoring multiple patients

 Work experience

-Some courses allow you to complete your veterinary practice experience as individual days, while others require week-long or block placements.
-Weekend volunteering is useful for building awareness of the role, but many courses won't count this towards the minimum pre-application requirement.
+Some courses will allow you to complete your veterinary practice work experience as individual days, whereas others may require week-long blocks.
+While weekend work experience is beneficial to understanding the role, many courses will not count this towards the pre-application required work experience.

 Find out more about the different kinds of work experience and internships that are available.